johro897/HASS-JablotronSystem/README.md

 - In the jablotron_devices.yaml located in jablotron folder you can customize each sensor:
   - friendly_name : give it a human readable name
   - device_class  : give it a class which matches the device (default is motion)
+- In the jablotron_users.yaml  located in jablotron folder you can specify users:
+  - user_name : the name of the user
+  - remote_id : the id used when interacting trough an application
+  - local_id : the id used when interacting  trough a local panel

 ## Find necessary sensor data
 - All sensors will send 2 packets of data when triggered
 - First packet is of interest and needs to be analysed in order to be added to binary sensor code